astro4dev/PythonApp/README.md

     - potential project leaders submit their proposals online
-    - the public can query the database via keywords (PI, project, region, taskforce, year etc)
+    - the public can query the database via keywords (PI, project, region, taskforce, year etc) This should streamline project management once sufficiently developed.